scolecite/mica-gd355/lectures/w9-assignments.md

 # Week 9 assignments

-## Find resources
+## References
 Collect any reference, inspirations, blog postings, tutorials, etc. that will help you realize the project.

-## First prototype
+## Prototypes
-Once you have a design concept and know what needs to be done, break it down into
+**Create a few small prototype sketches in p5js.** Once you have a design concept, think about what you will need to do next.
+When you have a coding problem you don't know how to solve, break the problem down into smaller problems.
+Tackle each smaller problem in its most basic form.
+Focus on one aspect at a time.
+For instance, if you don't know how to load a CSV file into your sketch, look for a simple example.
+Create a very simple dataset, and try to just display on screen.
+For another example, if you don't know how to create a complex shape, start with a rectangle.
+These prototypes may not be in the final quality, but they should *work*.